Advanced Practical Course M in Biophysics

 - Make sure that for graphs all axes are labeled and that each result is explained in words not only as a graph.

-- The entire course including accepted versions of your write-up has to be finished during the summer semester.
+- The entire course including accepted versions of your write-up has to be finished during the winter semester.
+(The exam may be taken later.)

 - Each write-up must be submitted three weeks after the experiment.